varunsahay/github-workshop/README.md

  4.Stage and Commit the changes in local repository

- 5.Push the changes back to this github repository
+ 5.Push the changes back to the online github repository

- After around 5 to 10 mins,
+ After around 15 mins,

  1. pull the changes in github repository to your local copy

  2. Do you see the changes?
 If yes, this assignment is complete.

+ 3. How many participants have added their files?
+44?